 Anastasia & Annemieke

-Bevlogen trainers vol bezieling over het vermogen van luisteren.
+Bevlogen trainers en coaches vol bezieling over het vermogen van luisteren.
 Anastasia vanuit de psychologie en Annemieke vanuit de communicatiewetenschap.
 Beiden hebben ruime ervaring in zowel profit- als non profit-organisaties.

 We nemen snel contact met je op.